See: Description

 }

-For the automatic reverse-lookup create the file META-INF/net.sf.mmm/nls-bundles
+For the automatic reverse-lookup create the file META-INF/net.sf.mmm/nls-bundles with the fully qualified

-name of your bundle-class (foo.bar.FooBarResourceBundle) as content. net.sf.mmm.util.nls.base.ResourceBundleSynchronizer
+name of your bundle-class (foo.bar.FooBarResourceBundle) as content. net.sf.mmm.util.nls.base.ResourceBundleSynchronizer.

-allows to store an internationalized message together with actual
+NlsMessage allows to store an internationalized message together with actual

-.Copyright © 2001–2016 mmm-Team.
+arguments to fill in.NlsMessages.NlsMessage for advanced examples.NlsMessage.getLocalizedMessage(java.util.Locale).NlsThrowable.Copyright © 2001–2016 mmm-Team.
 All rights reserved.